viraj-vs/viraj-vs.github.io/_pages/about.md

 A Maths, Computer Science, Machine Learning, Researcher, and a Sociology enthusiast.

 <br />
-An AI education is not accessible at the high school level.
-To fill this gap, Maya, Shyam, Sofia and myself under the guidance of Mrs Graciela Elia as an advisor, reated the Artificial Intelligence & Machine Learning Club at Princeton High School, Princeton, NJ.
-I am the Founder & President of AI & ML Club at Princeton High School (PHS), Princeton, NJ.
+AI education is not accessible at the high school level.
+To fill this gap Maya, Shyam, Sofia and myself under the guidance of Mrs Graciela Elia as an advisor, created the Artificial Intelligence & Machine Learning Club at Princeton High School(PHS), Princeton, NJ.
+I am the Founder & President of this AI & ML Club at Princeton High School (PHS), Princeton, NJ.

 <br />
 AI and ML Club at Princeton High School: [https://mlphs.github.io/](https://mlphs.github.io/)